Tiptonville, Tennessee: American Civil War

 1862 Battle of Island Number Ten in the American Civil War.
 The monument for this battle is located on State Route 22 approximately three miles north of Tiptonville, since the island itself, the focal point of the battle, has been eroded by the flow of the Mississippi River and no longer exists.

+Early 1900s

 On March 19, 1901, Tiptonville was destroyed by a fire three days after a mob of white townsmen had lynched Ike Fitzgerald, a black man accused of raping a white woman.
 Whites speculated that the blaze, which burned 30 buildings and residences, including all of the stores on the main street, had been deliberately set by African Americans in reprisal for Fitzgerald's lynching.

+In 1904, the Dyersburg Northern Railroad was chartered.
+This line connected Dyersburg to Hickman, KY, via Tiptonville, and began operating in 1910.
+The company changed their name to the Chicago, Memphis, & Gulf Railroad in 1909.

+2000's-present day

+In July 2025, the city gained attention nationwide when as part of the July 2025 Tiptonville Murders in which a man killed four people and left an infant abandoned in a random persons yard.

 Geography

 Tiptonville is located at 36°22′39″N 89°28′34″W (36.377610, −89.476022), on a small rise known as the Tiptonville Dome and within the New Madrid Seismic Zone.
 The Mississippi River is to the west and north, the Kentucky Bend is to the north, and Reelfoot Lake is to the east.

 According to the United States Census Bureau, the town has a total area of 1.4 sqmi, all land.